 Alexandra Doytcheva

 Alex joined the group as a first-year student.
 Initially, we investigated the relation between supermassive black holes and galaxies in the IllustrisTNG simulation.
 Later, we explored the use of control variates to increase the statistical precision of galaxy clustering predictions from hydrodynamical simulations.
-This work resulted in a paper with Alex and Filomela as the first two authors.
+This work resulted in a paper with Alex and Filomela as the two lead authors.

 Filomela Gerou